git-cola/git-cola/share/doc/git-cola/git-cola.rst

 =====
 The `git cola` interface is composed of various cooperating tools.
 Double-clicking a tool opens it in its own subwindow.
-Dragging it around moves and places it within the window.
+Dragging it around moves and places it within the main window.

 Tools can be hidden and rearranged however you like.
 `git cola` carefully remembers your window layout and restores